Chicken, Steak and Shrimp Fajitas

 We are three weeks into summer break, and it already feels like time is quickly passing by.
 Every day is still busy, and some days I don’t get everything done that I had put on my personal ‘honey-do’ list for that day.
 However, each day I am making time to relax, be present, enjoy my family and life in general.

 We have also been making a conscious effort to enjoy the deck more for meals.
-Sometimes, we eat breakfast on the deck as family, which is nice.
-The kids love it.
+Sometimes, we eat breakfast on the deck as family, which is nice, and the kids love it.
 We also try to eat lunch and dinner out there if it’s not too humid and the mosquitos are not trying to have us as a meal.
 They have been pretty ferocious this year.

 Speaking of enjoying family meals on the deck, one of my new favorite meals to make is fajitas.
 They are a perfect meal to enjoy in our backyard on a warm summer day, just as the sun sets for the evening.
 Tiki torches light up the backyard as the children play.
 The rest of us are relaxing comfortably on the deck and sipping on strawberry daiquiris, a beer or a chilled glass of wine.